fbpx

 This restaurant serves more than 500 different Iranian and international cuisine, drinks, and desserts to please everyone’s taste.

-What You Need to Make the Iranian Shirazi Salad
+Essentials for Crafting the Iranian Shirazi Salad

 Equipment Needed